Last updated on March 19th, 2025 at 06:49 am

 In March 2022, we were lucky enough to stay in a cabin at Blue Spring State Park during firefly season and so could walk over to the boardwalk.
 At our cabin, however, the woods were also full of fireflies.

-Florida Rambler tip: Since you must arrive pretty early to get a parking spot, plan ahead and bring a picnic dinner.
+Florida Rambler tip: If you arrive early to get a parking spot, plan ahead and bring a picnic dinner.
 Close to the parking area, there are picnic tables with a view of the river and a playground for kids.
 You can enjoy the sunset over the St. Johns while you wait.

 - Call the park for the schedule: 386-775-3663.